 I lost one of my best friends of the last 20 years this week, the Bottle Rockets, when the band stunningly announced that they were calling it quits.
 The decision actually came solely from the group’s ornery but always inspirational leader, Brian Henneman, the everyman-hero and steadfast driving force behind the Bottle Rockets since the band’s inception in 1993.
 Henneman posted a statement (see below in full) in characteristic no-bullshit style, in which he basically stated he’d just had enough, that the internal forces that once drove him to being a musician now compel him to stay home.
 “I want to experience a normal life,” said Brian, “just as badly now as I did NOT want to in my youth.”
 I get it.
-Still, it’s a devastating blow, an absolute gut punch, to their hardcore, worshipful, if always inexplicably limited base of fans.
+Still, it’s a devastating blow, an absolute gut punch to their hardcore, worshipful, if always inexplicably limited base of fans.
 Personally, as the wave of vaccinations finally gains traction and a potential “return to normalcy” floats tantalizingly closer into view, I’m going to have to come up with another first-band-to-see-after-the-pandemic plan.

 Not long ago my friend and fellow fanatical fan, Greg, related to me “You have no idea how many moments in time I have said to (wife) Julie ‘there’s a Bottle Rockets song about this!’” (though certainly he knew that I did have an idea).
 In ways like the singular Bruce Springsteen, Henneman wrote of ultra-relatable people, situations, and life events, sometimes painfully so.
 Work-a-day struggles, searches of self, and, perhaps above all, regrets, were themes that peppered Henneman’s tunes throughout the years.
-But unlike Springsteen, who by his own later-life admission did so almost entirely “in character” (The Boss never actually worked in a factory), Henneman’s writings logically seemed to follow a more autobiographical trajectory.
+But unlike Springsteen, who by his own later-life admission did so almost entirely “in character” (The Boss, after all, never actually did work in a factory), Henneman’s writings logically seemed to follow a more autobiographical trajectory.
 Ever the underdogs, the Bottle Rockets – whether due to bad record company deals, off-course promotion, an inability to find a home on radio, or just bum luck – never quite “made it,” at least in the way that their mountain of formidable output so obviously merited.
 One can imagine that some of that could even have been due to Henneman’s aforementioned prickly personality; forever true to his own voice, and with a seemingly visible chip on his shoulder that might understandably have developed from feeling underappreciated for some three decades, he was never someone you’d imagine kowtowing or having much interest in playing the music industry game.

 Of course, you could also readily set aside Henneman’s penetrating and poignant life portraits and simply revel in his, and the band’s, righteous rip-snorting tunes.
 As I once previously wrote, “Out of a boulder of misery, Henneman can still reliably chisel a rock and roll jewel.”
 Variously thought of as alt-country, Americana, roots, cow-punk, and straight-up rock, I prefer to simply describe the Bottle Rockets as consistently, uncompromisingly, producing some of the most ass-kicking music I’ve ever known in any genre.
 And they’ve been doing that throughout 13 brilliant albums – the most recent, and sadly now their last, being 2018’s “Bit Logic” – and across 28 indelible years.
 Until this week.